Written by Lily Evans

 About two hours after I left the appointment, I got a call back saying that my insurance was willing to cover the entire procedure and device.
 Also, I was able to get my IUD on the day I was hoping, only with a different provider.
 I was ecstatic, but this is also where the nerves began to creep in.
 I knew it was going to hurt, but just how badly?
 My mind spiraled out of control as I feared the pain I was expecting.

 The morning of the procedure, I woke up with chills.
 I had hyped it up so much in my head that I was making myself physically sick.
 They had instructed me to take Tylenol before the procedure to reduce cramping, which I did apprehensively.
 Personally, I’m more of an Ibuprofen girl, but I followed the doctor’s orders.
-Taylor and I got dressed and drove to the doctor’s office.
+We got dressed and drove to the doctor’s office.
 It was a particularly busy morning at the OB/GYN.
 They had me pee in a cup to check for STIs and make absolutely sure I wasn’t pregnant.
 Sitting in the waiting room was fifteen minutes of mental agony and overthinking.
-I was clinging to Taylor like a child who knew they were about to get a shot.
-When a nurse came and got me, she said that I was welcome to bring Taylor back with me, which was good because I was going to regardless of if I was or wasn’t allowed to.
+I was clinging to my partner like a child who knew they were about to get a shot.
+When a nurse came and got me, she said that I was welcome to bring him back with me, which was good because I was going to regardless of if I was or wasn’t allowed to.

 In the room, she took my weight and blood pressure, then asked if I had taken Tylenol (it’s like these people had been paid by Tylenol, it is seriously all they talked about).
 Then, it was time for the dreaded disrobing.
 I was asked to strip from the waist down and cover myself with a paper sheet.
 Let me tell you, this thing was flimsy as fuck!
 Sitting down, I couldn’t get it to fully cover me so I just sat there with my asscrack exposed for the world.
 But it’s okay because I still had my socks on, so not all modesty had flown out of the window.